EDEN757/AInalyst/README.md

 ## Acknowledgments

 - This project uses the SEC's EDGAR database for company filings
-- Built with multiple LLM providers for flexible deployment options
+- Built with OpenAI for embeddings and chat generation